Best Red Light Therapy Device for Home Use

 InLight Therapy systems emit light within the visible to infrared spectrum and use non ionizing radiation, which is considered safe for therapeutic use.

-These devices are legally marketed as Class II medical devices for temporary relief of minor pain, stiffness, muscle spasms, and to temporarily increase local blood circulation.
+These devices are legally marketed as Class II medical devices intended to temporarily relieve minor pain, stiffness, and muscle spasms, and to temporarily increase local blood circulation.

 Benefits of Light Therapy